prototypefund/Digital_Bargeld-docs/api-merchant.rst

   **Failure Responses:**

   The `backend` will return error codes received from the mint verbatim (see `/deposit` documentation for the mint API for possible errors).
-If the wallet made a mistake (for example, by double-spending), the `frontend` should pass the reply verbatim to the browser/wallet.
-(This is pretty much always the case, as the `frontend` cannot really make mistakes; the only reasonable exception is if the `backend` is unavailable, in which case the customer might appreciate some reassurance that the merchant is working on getting his systems back online.)
+If the wallet made a mistake, like by double-spending for example, the `frontend` should pass the reply verbatim to the browser/wallet.
+This should be the expected case, as the `frontend` cannot really make mistakes; the only reasonable exception is if the `backend` is unavailable, in which case the customer might appreciate some reassurance that the merchant is working on getting his systems back online.